EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: EmbRace Design

 In \textbf{AllGather}, GPU workers send and receive the gradient in sparse format to each other simultaneously.
 Since the number of workers is $N$, the data communication will repeat for $(N-1)$ times with the gradient size of $\alpha M$.
 After summing up the transmitted data size to $(N-1)\alpha M$, the time will be $(N-1)( \frac{\alpha M}{B} + \beta)$.

-With \textbf{AlltoAll}, embedding tables are partitioned among $N$ GPUs.
-In each training step, AlltoAll is performed twice, one for redistributing embedding lookup results and another for aggregating embedding gradients.
-A single AlltoAll operation will involve data exchanges with other $ N-1 $ training processes, and each exchange amount will be $ \frac{\alpha M}{N}$ and time cost will be $ \frac{\alpha M}{NB} + \beta $.
-Hence the overall communication overhead will be $2 (N-1)(\frac{\alpha M}{NB} + \beta)$.

 Table \ref{tab:commcost} summaries the communication costs.
 Comparing the estimated time results, the AlltoAll, AllReduce, and PS maintain good scalability, where communication will not be strongly impacted by GPU number $N$.
 In distributed training environments with $N >1 $ and $N \ge n$, for sparse tensors which hold $\alpha \leq 1 $, the AlltoAll method would be faster than AllReduce and PS theoretically.
-Therefore, it becomes our choice for sparse communication.
 Although in some rare situations with a small number of $N$ and long starting latency $\beta$, AlltoAll is slower than AllGather, the transmissions time of AllGather is approximately linear to the GPUs number $N$ with poor scalability.

-The AlltoAll is still recommended.
+However, in the practical training scenario, different communication algorithms, network topologies and message sizes would influence the bandwidth utilization greatly.
+Figure \ref{fig:sparsity}a shows an example of communication overheads on 8 RTX3090 GPUs, AlltoAll outperforms other methods when the sparsity is greater than 40\%.
+Take models of Table \ref{tab:models} for example, when batch size per worker of LM, GNMT-8, Transformer and BERT-base are 128, 128, 5120 and 32, their corresponding average sparsity are 99.7\%, 89.7\%, 86.6\% and 59.7\%.
+Figure \ref{fig:sparsity}b shows another case on 4 RTX3090 GPUs across 4 server nodes, AlltoAll is the best method in all sparsity.
+OmniReduce could reduce the communication overheads along with the increase of sparsity, but they suffer from insufficient bandwidth usage with excessive divided messages.
+Therefore, after considering both theoretical and practical results, AlltoAll becomes our sparse communication solution.